-Review of effectiveness
+Review of Effectiveness

-As Accounting Officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the peer reviewer; - the work of the external auditors; - the financial management and governance self-assessment process; and - the work of the executive leaders and staff within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor / reviewer - the work of the external auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Resources (and Audit) Committee and a plan to address any weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Resources Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place where applicable.